Adldap2/Adldap2/README.md

 ## REQUIREMENTS

-adLDAP requires PHP 5 and both the LDAP (http://php.net/ldap) and SSL (http://php.net/openssl) libraries adLDAP version 5.0.0 will require PHP 5.3+
+adLDAP requires PHP 5 and both the LDAP (http://php.net/ldap) and SSL (http://php.net/openssl) libraries

 ## INSTALLATION

 adLDAP is not an application, but a class library designed to integrate into your own applications.

-The core of adLDAP is contained in the 'lib/adLDAP' directory.
+The core of adLDAP is contained in the 'src' directory.
 Simply copy/rename this directory inside your own projects.

-Edit the file ``lib/adldap/adLDAP.php`` and change the configuration variables near the top, specifically those for domain controllers, base dn and account suffix, and if you want to perform anything more complex than use authentication you'll also need to set the admin username and password variables too.
+Edit the file ``src/adLDAP.php`` and change the configuration variables near the top, specifically those for domain controllers, base dn and account suffix, and if you want to perform anything more complex than use authentication you'll also need to set the admin username and password variables too.

 From within your code simply require the adLDAP.php file and call it like so

-    use \adLDAP;
     require_once(dirname(__FILE__) . '/adLDAP.php');
     $adldap = new adLDAP();

 It would be better to wrap it in a try/catch though

-    use \adLDAP;
     try {
         $adldap = new adLDAP();
     }